-Our EVX-03 product candidate is currently in pre-clinical development and we are defining the toxicology and Chemistry Manufacturing & Control, or CMC, packages for regulatory submission.
+Our EVX-03 product candidate is currently in pre-clinical development and we are currently defining the toxicology and Chemistry Manufacturing & Control, or CMC, packages for regulatory submission.
 Additionally, engagement with clinical research organizations is ongoing to prepare for a regulatory filing in the second half of 2021.
-We believe we will be able to establish a manufacturing process similar to that for EVX-02, potentially shortening down the the entire manufacturing process to less than 10 to 12 weeks.